 I’ve always enjoyed coffee’s and coffee drinks (and tea, beer, wine and scotch).
-What I’d experienced was good but not great.
+What I’d experienced earlier in my life was good but not great.
 Worse, I thought that was it.
-It was only when I spent a week near a great coffee place some decades ago and sampled their variety of correctly prepared drinks that I realized how good and enjoyable coffees could really be.
+Only when I spent a week near a great coffee place some time ago and sampled their variety of correctly prepared drinks did I realize how good and enjoyable coffees can really be.
 So, what makes for a good coffee drink?

 Ceramic Cup – This is surprisingly important.
 Paper imparts a bitter taste and especially to milk based drinks.
 Same for plastic lids and foam cups.
 Besides taste, it will also change the structure of milk and cause it to feel somewhat gritty.
 I always thought this was a poorly made drink until a barista in Austria told me that they never make milk based drinks in to-go cups and why that is.
 Ceramic cups and mugs (or glass) don’t cause these problems.

 And, to get really picky, I personally prefer the feel on my lips of a thicker rounded ceramic mug to a thin paper cup and think that it makes for a more enjoyable experience.
 And a good coffee drink is indeed an experience and not just a drink.